Buffalo Bills News: Duke Williams, Preseason Standout And Former CFL Star, Elevated To Active Roster

 While it’s not clear if Jones’ spot could be in danger with the elevation of Williams from the practice squad, Jones has seen his role in the passing game fall off with the addition of Cole Beasley and John Brown this year.

-The Buffalo Bills travel to Nashville on Sunday to take on the Tennessee Titans.
-It is not clear yet if Duke Williams will be on the game-day roster.
+The Bills travel to Nashville on Sunday to take on the Tennessee Titans.
+It is not clear yet if Williams will be on the game-day roster.